-The risk of flooding to the building from IDB drains can be considered low, especially as the ground floor level will be raised at least 500mm above ground level.
+The risk of flooding to the building from IDB drains can be considered low, especially as the ground floor level will be raised to a minimum level of 2.70m OD.

 The IDB have adequate arrangements to bring in contractors and use their own staff if a failure of any part of the pumping stations or the sluices occurred.
 If drains become full any flooding that would occur would happen very slowly and affect lower land in the area before the development site.
 It would be very unlikely to reach a level above 2.75m OD and flood the proposed development.